How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Derivation of the mesoscopic model

-The 2nd-order MF model reveals the effects of coherent finite-size fluctuations and incoherent fluctuations caused by the random disorder of the connectivity on the population dynamics.
-Firstly, finite-size noise appears in the equation for $\bar h$ as an explicit, multiplicative noise term, whose magnititude is proportional to $\sqrt{r/N}$.
-It thus increases with larger firing rates reflecting the Poisson noise in the underlying microscopic model, and it vanishes in the large-$N$ limit.
-Secondly, the incoherent fluctuations arising from the randomness of the connectivity are reflected by the equation for $\sigma^2$, which is essentially driven by the variance of the synaptic weights $\sigma_w^2=w^2(1-p)/p$.
-In turn, the variance $\sigma^2$ impacts the population rate $r$ through the averaged nonlinearity $F$, Eq.~\eqref{eq:Integrated_transfer_function}.
-However, the population average, Eq.~\eqref{eq:stoch-rate-def}, is not perfectly equal to $F$ for finite $N$ and $p<1$.
-The imperfect averaging leads to finite-size fluctuations $\xi(t)$ caused by both the finite network size and the random connectivity.
-This combined effect becomes manifest in our mean-field model by the noise strength proportional to $\sqrt{G/N}$ since $G$ vanishes for $\sigma^2=0$.
+The \rot{MF2 dynamics captures the effects of both finite $N$ and random connectivity}.
+Firstly, the \rot{finite-size effect manifests itself in the multiplicative noise term proportional to $\sqrt{r/N}$ in the equation for $\bar h$.} The finite-size noise increases with larger firing rates, reflecting the Poisson noise in the underlying microscopic model, and it vanishes in the large-$N$ limit.
+Secondly, the \rot{effect of random connectivity becomes manifest in a non-vanishing variance $\sigma^2$, which is driven by the term proportional to $\sigma_w^2/N$.
+Note that in our case of binary random connectivity, the variance of the synaptic weights is $\sigma_w^2=w^2(1-p)/p$ (cf. Eq.~\eqref{eq:sigma_w}).
+Thus, for full connectivity, $p=1$, the variance $\sigma^2$ vanishes.
+It also vanishes for $N\to\infty$ unless $C$ is kept constant (sparse limit) in which case $\sigma_w^2/N=w^2(1/C-1/N)$ remains of order $1$.

+A non-vanishing variance $\sigma^2$ (in our case $p<1$)}, in turn, impacts the population rate $r$ through the averaged nonlinearity $F$, Eq.~\eqref{eq:Integrated_transfer_function}.
+However, the population average, Eq.~\eqref{eq:stoch-rate-def}, is not perfectly equal to $F$ for finite $N$ and $\sigma^2>0$.
+The imperfect averaging leads to finite-size fluctuations $\xi(t)$ \rot{-- a third effect caused by the combination of} both finite network size and random connectivity.
+This effect \rot{vanishes when $N\to\infty$ or $\sigma_w^2=0$ ($p=1$) because} the noise strength is proportional to $\sqrt{G/N}$ and $G$ vanishes for $\sigma^2=0$.

-If we had neglected the dispersion of the input potentials due to the random connectivity, i.e. assuming $\sigma^2\equiv 0$, we would have arrived at a first-order MF model with only one equation for the mean $\bar{h}(t)$:
+If we had neglected the dispersion of the input potentials due to the random connectivity, i.e. assuming $\sigma^2\equiv 0$, we would have arrived at a first-order MF \rot{theory} \rot{(MF1)} with only one equation for the mean $\bar{h}(t)$:

-Here, we have used that, for $\sigma=0$, the population transfer function $F(\bar{h},\sigma^2)$ simplifies to the transfer function of a single Poisson neuron $\phi(\bar{h})=F(\bar{h}(t), 0)$ and that $G(\bar{h}, 0) = 0$.
-The 1st-order MF model \eqref{eq:naive_main} precisely corresponds to the limit $p\to 1$ while keeping the network size $N=C/p$ and the coupling strength $w=JpN$ constant.
-In the following, the 1st-order MF theory can thus always be obtained as a limit case of the 2nd-order theory by first re-expressing any occurrence of the parameters $C$ and $J$ by $pN$ and $w/(pN)$, respectively, and then taking the limit $p\to 1$.
+Here, we have used that, for $\sigma=0$, the population transfer function $F(\bar{h},\sigma^2)$ simplifies to the transfer function of a single Poisson neuron $\phi(\bar{h})=F(\bar{h}(t), 0)$ and that $G(\bar{h}, 0) = 0$. \rot{Theoretical predictions of MF1, Eq.~\eqref{eq:naive_main}, can always be obtained from the corresponding result of MF2 by taking} the limit $p\to 1$ while keeping the network size $N=C/p$ and the coupling strength $w=JpN$ constant.